Suresh0750/Namaste-React/README.md

     if we use useState meanse using the useState only the reconcilation that means React fiber is triger. so diff algorithm and virtual dom and actual dom everything is start for updating the datalayer.
 Once the datalayer is update our ui layer is also update and our page that particular componenct will rerenter.
 These all comes under the dom manipulation.

+    whenever state variables update, react triggers a reconcilations cycle(re-renders the components)

 // microservice

     Before microservice we followed monolythic architecture it every service we wrote in the same folder.
 But microservice is used to split and working is seperate and also have conversations. our Backend folder, Notification folder, UI folder every thing will run in seperatly. so these is known as seperation of concerns and single responsibility principle.

+// Render mechanism

+    // * first method
+     load-->API call-- -->render

+    // * second method
+     load --> render --> API CALL --> render    ==== for this patern we use (useEffect hook)

+    react follow the second method for build a web site because of it better user experience.

+// Example of hook

+    const {useState} = {useState:function(){console.log('Good morning')}}
+    useState()

+// fetch it will return promise

+// fetch is not given by javascript fetch is given by browser and JSX has fetch method alos.

+//  # conditional rendering

+    rendering page based on the condition it's called conditional rendering.

+    using if else also we are rendering some page that also include here.